- Now accepting applications for January 2022. Apply Here

-The University of Utah Health Care Department of Radiology, offers a six (6) month certificate program in Computerized Tomography (CT) for certified Radiologic Technologists RT (R), Radiation Therapists RTR (T) or Nuclear Medicine Technologists RT (N) or NMTB.
+University of Utah Health Department of Radiology and Imaging Sciences, offers a six (6) month certificate program in Computerized Tomography (CT) for certified Radiologic Technologists RT (R), Radiation Therapists RTR (T) or Nuclear Medicine Technologists RT (N) or NMTB.
 Students will learn to create electronic cross-sectional images of anatomy as an aid in the diagnosis of disease and injury using ionizing radiation.
-The program is now offered once per year, each January.
+The program is offered twice per year, with starts in January and in July.

 University Health Care has six state of the art CT scanners that include 128 slice Siemens scanners and the unique dual source scanning technology, the Siemens Definition.
 The latest in CT technology, the "FLASH" is installed at South Jordan, University Health Care's out-patient facility.
 A combination of superior radiologists, experienced CT technologists and the latest equipment creates an environment where current imaging and post-processing techniques are routinely performed.
 The program offers a combination of clinical and didactic educational experiences that will provide the student with the necessary knowledge and skills to become an entry-level CT technologist.
 Students will learn how to effectively image trauma patients, screen patients, answer difficult radiation protection questions, post process 3D images, assist in biopsies and complete routine exams.